 - According to the currently accepted ayanamsa (Wikipedia) of 23.85 degrees (2000), or 24.045 576° (2014), at the current rate of 50.290 966 arc seconds per year (an approximation, since the rate of precession is currently increasing), the Age of Aquarius will commence in 2014 + 426.238 114 years = 2440.
 This is only 16 years later than 2424.
 If we accept 2424 as the advent of the Age of Aquarius, the Age of Pisces began in 276 CE, somewhat after the lifetime of Ptolemy (90-168), the great Western astronomer, who stated that the tropical and sidereal zodiacs coincided about his time.
 276 CE falls into the second half of the Crisis of the Third Century, when the Roman Empire (Age of Aries) fell into anarchy and effectively ended the era of Roman hegemony, leading to the Triumph of the Church beginning in 313 (Age of Pisces).
 This implies a current ayanamsa of 24.272 412 degrees.
 Thus, each astrological age equals 2,147.5 years, an entire “great year” taking 25,770 years to complete, just under the round number estimate of 26,000 years, based on one degree of precession per 72 years.
 (The average of the three major systems of ayanamasa today [viz., Krishnamurti, Lahiri, and Raman] gives an ayanamsa of 23.55°, which gives a date of 2014 + 461.819193 = 2475.
 That given above is close to the Lahiri.
 The current Lahiri ayanamsa of 24.0672 degrees gives a slightly closer year estimate of 2438.
 The Krishnamurti ayanamsa only differs from the Lahiri by 7 minutes of arc or 8 years of time later.
 The median value of a list of 22 ayanamsas was 23.904 444 degrees.
 A simple ayanamsa of 24 degrees projects to 2443.)
 According to Dr. Alex Berzin, “according to the Kalachakra Laghu Tantra, the invasion will occur 1800 years after the founding of the non-Indic invaders’ religion.
 If we take that religion to be Islam, which was founded in 622, the date of the Hijra and start of the Muslim calendar, then 2422 is 1800 years after that.
 However, the Kalachakra Laghu Tantra also states that 403 years before the start of the 60-year prabhava calendar cycle was the year of Muhammed.
 The first year of the Kalachakra prabhava calendar was 1027, which puts the year of Muhammed and presumably, what the Tantra considers the founding of Islam as 624, which makes 2424 to be 1800 years after that.
 624 was the year of the Battle of Badr, the first battle of Islam and marked as the year that Islam began to spread.
 That would be a fitting event for the Kalachakra Tantra to consider as the start of the invader’s Dharma” (personal email communication, January 30, 2015; quoted with permission).
 1,800 is half of 3,600, 60 x 60 and an important number in the Kalachakra (see Berzin, “Kalachakra Does Not Advocate or Predict an Actual World Armageddon“).
 The 1,800-year cycle implies a 3,600-year cycle, therefore.
 In fact, 2424 – 3600 = 1177 BCE, which has been called “the year civilization collapsed” (see Eric.
 H. Cline, 1177 CE: The Year Civilization Collapsed, passim).
 Similarly, the duration of the Kaliyuga is declared to be 360,000 years (confer 2424 – 360 years = 2064 CE.
 360 human years is the length of one deva year.).

 - The Kalachakra identified the “barbarian dharma” with what would now be called Islamism, influenced by current events, just as the early Christians identified the Antichrist (= the Kalki Avatar) with Nero.
-However, this identification may be historically contingent and not necessarily relevant in the future.
+This, this identification may be historically contingent and can only be understood literally in the context of that future time.

 Weisstein, Eric (2007).
 “Precession of the Equinoxes.”
 World of Physics. http://scienceworld.wolfram.com/physics/PrecessionoftheEquinoxes.html.